 This is why staying on track is so important!

-When I eat more balanced over the holidays, getting back on track isn’t nearly as challenging.
+Eating more balanced over the Holidays helps getting back on track feel a little less daunting.

 Remember, the Holiday’s are not a time to give up on your health and fitness goals.